Workplace productivity statistics for 2022

 Innovative companies had started introducing a hybrid model of work much before the events of the pandemic.

-The model implies:
+The hybrid model implies:

 Moreover, many European countries are slowly embracing a four-day week, allowing people to spend more time with friends and family, and on leisure.